kaanyinaele/PolDot/README.md

 ##Overview

 PolDot Space is a lightweight, user-friendly web application designed to simplify interaction with the Polkadot ecosystem.
-It provides an intuitive interface for staking operations and governance participation directly from your browser, without requiring any backend servers or centralized infrastructure.
+It provides an intuitive interface for staking operations and governance participation directly from your browser.

 ##Key Features